 - 5 Learn the Principles of NMR and Conduct Chemical Research

 What Does It Mean to Create Energy with the Zeeman Effect?

 In order to understand the principles of 1H-NMR, you need to learn about fields.
 This is because, in order to make a difference in energy, a field must exist.

-For example, let’s say we are moving into space.
-In this case, no matter what position we are in, there is no difference in energy.
+For example, let’s say you are moving into space.
+In this case, no matter what position you are in, there is no difference in energy.
 This is because, in space, there is no gravity.
 On Earth, gravity is a field.